icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 - [County Health Rankings](https://www.countyhealthrankings.org/) - The annual Rankings provide a revealing snapshot of how health is influenced by where we live, learn, work, and play.
 - [HealthData.gov](https://healthdata.gov/) - This site is dedicated to making high value health data in the United States more accessible to entrepreneurs, researchers, and policy makers in the hopes of better health outcomes for all.
-- [CDC Places](https://www.cdc.gov/places/index.html) - A CDC colloboration that allows local health departments and jurisdictions regardless of population size and urban-rural status to better understand the burden and geographic distribution of health-related outcomes in their areas and assist them in planning public health interventions.
+- [CDC Places](https://www.cdc.gov/places/index.html) - A CDC collaboration that allows local health departments and jurisdictions regardless of population size and urban-rural status to better understand the burden and geographic distribution of health-related outcomes in their areas and assist them in planning public health interventions.
 - [USALEEP](https://www.cdc.gov/nchs/nvss/usaleep/usaleep.html) - Estimates of life expectancy at birth—the average number of years a person can expect to live—for most of the census tracts in the United States for the period 2010-2015.
 - [WHO Data](https://www.who.int/data) - The World Health Organization's (WHO) health data collections featuring international datasets on health indicators and related data.